 OOOH, my first attempt at matching the stripes on the pattern of the fabric too and it went pretty well actually.
 What I did when cutting was to mark on the pattern for the front piece where the stripes were, then just temporarily move the pattern piece to where I was laying out the back piece, and check that the stripes were going to do the same thing there.
 Normally you would line up both pattern pieces side by side, but I didn’t quite have the width on the fabric, because it was from Sarah’s stash.
 So I was cutting one further down the fabric from the other.
 Very proud of giving that a go – starting to get back to not overthinking it, just doing it and seeing how it turns out.
 The best way to learn really.

-You have to trace this pattern, because the two pieces are on the same sheet over paper, overlaid on top of each other.
+You have to trace this pattern, because the two pieces are on the same sheet of paper, overlaid on top of each other.
 And up to then, I’d found tracing to be the fiddliest of things to do.
 They say necessity is the mother of invention, and I figured I have a nice big window in my sewing room.
 So I blu-tacked the pattern to the window, blu-tacked some plain paper over the top, so I could see through it with the light beaming through, and there you go, tracing heaven!
-Plus, tracing and standing upright at the same time – what’s not to love!
+Plus, tracing and standing upright at the same time – what’s not to love?!
 Of course, days later, Sarah coincidentally posts a really neat and easy YouTube video on how to trace things quickly.
 Typical.

 Since making the stripey one, I’ve made a grey one from some more Sarah destash fabric.
 But I wore it out the evening I made it, before taking any pictures (should have taken some when I was out, but it was all about friend time for me).
 Then I grabbed a late night bit of supper, spilt it down myself, cos I’m a clumsy auf, and even though I rinsed it immediately, washed it and Oxy-actioned it, the stain is still there a bit.
 You can’t really tell when I wear it, because it’s on the folds of the cowl neck bit, but you just know, don’t you?
 Then, because I’d been so keen on seeing how it was doing, in the wash, I put it through the tumble dryer, and the seams have pulled a bit.
 Must have slightly shrunk it and pulled on the thread as it’s being tumbled around with everything else.
 Very delicate jersey it would seem.
 It’s still wearable, but I shan’t photograph it, it’ll be a casual one I just wear around the house.